Kennewick Man: Scientific significance

+According to Time magazine, "Scientists have found only about 50 skeletons of such antiquity, most of them fragmentary.
+Any new find can thus add crucial insight into the ongoing mystery of who first colonized the New World."

+Since the mid-1990s, a debate in the scientific community has centered on the identity of the first peoples of the Americas, involving two competing concepts: "Palaeoindian" and "Palaeoamerican".
+The "Palaeoindian" model asserts that the earliest inhabitants are the ancestors of modern Native Americans, while the "Palaeoamerican" model posits that they were an unrelated group, possibly an extinct Asian lineage or even European migrants.
+Genetic analysis of Kennewick Man and other ancient skeletons has played a significant role in challenging the Palaeoamerican theories.
+The DNA findings from Kennewick Man have been described as marking an "end of a... non-Indian ancient North America."

-The discovery of Kennewick Man, along with other ancient skeletons, has furthered scientific debate over the exact origin and history of early Native American people.
+The discovery of Kennewick Man, along with other ancient skeletons, has furthered scientific debate over the origin and history of early Native American people.
 One hypothesis holds that a single source of migration occurred, consisting of hunters and gatherers following large herds of game who wandered across the Bering land bridge.
 An alternative hypothesis is that more than one source population was involved in migration immediately following the Last Glacial Maximum (LGM), which occurred ~22k to ~18k years BP, and that the land migration through Beringia was either preceded by or roughly synchronous with a waterborne migration from coastal Asia.

 The similarity of some ancient skeletal remains in the Americas, such as Kennewick Man, to coastal Asian phenotypes is suggestive of more than one migration source.
 Classification of DNA from ancient skeletons such as Kennewick Man and others of similar phenotype may or may not reveal genetic affiliation between them, with either Beringian or coastal Asian source populations.

 Regardless of the debate over whether there were more than one source of migration following the LGM, Kennewick Man has yielded insight into the marine lifestyle and mobility of early coastal migrants.

-Scientific criticism of Owsley study
+Owsley study criticisms

-In 2012, Burke Museum archeologists voiced concern and criticism of the Owsley team's findings.
+In 2012, Burke Museum archeologists voiced concern and criticism of the Owsley team's preliminary findings (not published fully until 2014).
 First, it was noted that no one outside of Owsley's team had an opportunity to examine the Smithsonian's data to see how the team reached its conclusions.

-Second, the absence of peer-reviewed articles published prior to Owsley unveiling the bones' secrets was criticized.
-Standard procedure in the academic world is for scientists to submit articles to scholarly journals, have other experts review the articles prior to publication, and have experts debate results after publication.
-While Owsley consulted extensively with his group of experts, he has yet to publish a scholarly article on Kennewick Man.
-"He's never published any scientific results of his studies.
-There's no place for anyone to look at the actual data.
-You have to have a higher amount of scrutiny in the scientific process," said Peter Lape, the curator of archaeology at the Burke Museum and an associate professor of archaeology at the University of Washington.
+Second, the absence of peer-reviewed articles published prior to Owsley unveiling the bones' "secrets" was criticized.
 Third, Owsley's non-Native argument hinged on the assumption that Kennewick Man's skull was a reliable means of assessing ancestry.
 This was a "nineteenth-century skull science paradigm", said David Hurst Thomas, a curator at the American Museum of Natural History.
-Skulls are no longer used as the basis for classifying remains, as DNA evidence is more accurate and reliable.
+Skulls are no longer used as the basis for classifying remains, as DNA evidence is more reliable.